alexdwagner/jekyll-now/_posts/2016-10-11-Day-One-at-SFPC.md

 I walked from there to Greenwich Village in about an 40 minutes.
 I'd estimate 20-25 blocks.

-As I was walking up, there's a guy in front of me wearing a dope, blue Northface jacket, an equally dope corduroy bucket hat, and an also-dope grey space-age fabric designer backpack.
+As I was walking up the street, there's a guy in front of me, walking in the same direction, wearing a really cool blue Northface jacket, an equally dope corduroy bucket hat, and an also-dope grey space-age fabric designer backpack.

 It's about 9:30am and as I arrive at the entrance he's standing there, pondering whether to go in.

 *"Hi, are you going to SFPC?", I ask the man.
 "Yes!
 SFPC!
 I am Hiro."*

-I introduce myself and suggest we backtrack to go get coffee, as I felt like I was dying from lack of caffeine, and that way we could time our entrance.
+I introduce myself and suggest we backtrack to go get coffee, as I felt like, after my epic commute, I was dying from a lack of caffeine.

-We walk to get coffee, chatting, getting acquainted.
-Hiro is lives in Tokyo, in the Shibuya district.
+We walk, chatting, getting acquainted.
+Hiro lives in Tokyo, in the Shibuya district.
 I gush effusively about Japan.
 We buy our coffees and I am very glad to have something warm and energizing to drink.